iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualMachine.md

 `CustomData` - (Optional) Specifies custom data to supply to the machine.
 On linux-based systems, this can be used as a cloud-init script.
 On other systems, this will be copied as a file on disk.
 Internally, Terraform will base64 encode this value before sending it to the API.
 The maximum length of the binary array is 65535 bytes.

-### VaultCertificates Properties

-`CertificateUrl` - (Required) Specifies the URI of the key vault secrets in the format of `https://<vaultEndpoint>/secrets/<secretName>/<secretVersion>`.
-Stored secret is the Base64 encoding of a JSON Object that which is encoded in UTF-8 of which the contents need to be.

-`CertificateStore` - (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to.

-### Winrm Properties

-`Protocol` - (Required) Specifies the protocol of listener.

-### OsProfileLinuxConfig Properties

-`DisablePasswordAuthentication` - (Required) Specifies whether password authentication should be disabled.
-If set to `false`, an `AdminPassword` must be specified.

-`SshKeys` - (Optional) Specifies a collection of `path` and `key_data` to be placed on the virtual machine.

-### StorageOsDisk Properties

-`ImageUri` - (Optional) Specifies the image_uri in the form publisherName:offer:skus:version. `ImageUri` can also specify the [VHD uri](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-cli-deploy-templates/#create-a-custom-vm-image) of a custom VM image to clone.
-When cloning a custom disk image the `OsType` documented below becomes required.

-`OsType` - (Optional) Specifies the operating system Type, valid values are windows, linux.

-### OsProfileSecrets Properties

-`SourceVaultId` - (Required) Specifies the key vault to use.

-`VaultCertificates` - (Required) A collection of Vault Certificates as documented below.

 ### Identity Properties

 `Type` - (Required) Specifies the identity type of the virtual machine.
 The only allowable value is `SystemAssigned`.
 To enable Managed Service Identity the virtual machine extension "ManagedIdentityExtensionForWindows" or "ManagedIdentityExtensionForLinux" must also be added to the virtual machine.
 The Principal ID can be retrieved after the virtual machine has been created, e.g.

+### OsProfileWindowsConfig Properties

+`ProvisionVmAgent` - (Optional) This value defaults to false.

+`EnableAutomaticUpgrades` - (Optional) This value defaults to false.

+`Winrm` - (Optional) A collection of WinRM configuration blocks as documented below.

+`AdditionalUnattendConfig` - (Optional) An Additional Unattended Config block as documented below.

+### Winrm Properties

+`Protocol` - (Required) Specifies the protocol of listener.

+`CertificateUrl` - (Optional) Specifies URL of the certificate with which new Virtual Machines is provisioned.

 ### AdditionalUnattendConfig Properties